Stars in My Pocket Like Grains of Sand: Monologues: Visible and Invisible Persons Distributed in Space

 It is left up to debate whether Rat's world was destroyed by "Cultural Fugue" or by the mysterious Xlv spacecraft who were present in the Rhyonon system when the disaster occurred.
-At the time of the disaster, Rat Korga was deep underground inside a refrigerated room, allowing him to survive (though badly injured), and making him the only known being to survive his world's destruction, and possibly Cultural Fugue.
+At the time of the disaster, Rat Korga was deep underground inside a refrigerated room, allowing him to survive (though badly injured) and making him the only known being to survive his world's destruction and possible Cultural Fugue.
 According to Reid-Pharr, Rat Korga represents the remnants of disaster.
 Thus, he serves as a reminder of the possibility of Cultural Fugue and the destruction of a planet, which is part of what makes him so appealing to the inhabitants of Velm.

 The action then moves to Velm, a Sygn-aligned world that humanity shares with its native three-sexed intelligent species, the evelm, and where sexual relationships take many forms — monogamous, promiscuous, anonymous, and interspecies.
-Resident Marq Dyeth, an "industrial diplomat" who helps manage the transfer of technology between different societies, is informed that Rat Korga is her perfect sexual match by an associate in the powerful and mysterious Web, an organization that manages information flows between worlds.
-Equipping him with a prosthesis (the rings of Vondramach Okk, a tyrant who once ruled ten planets and employed of one of Marq's ancestors) that restores the initiative he lost due to the RAT procedure, the Web sends Rat Korga to Velm under the pretext that he is a student, and he and Marq begin a romantic and sexual affair.
+Resident Marq Dyeth, an "industrial diplomat" who helps manage the transfer of technology between different societies, is informed that Rat Korga is his perfect sexual match by an associate in the powerful and mysterious Web, an organization that manages information flows between worlds.
+Equipping Rat Korga with a prosthesis (the rings of Vondramach Okk, a tyrant who once ruled ten planets and employed one of Marq's ancestors) that restores the initiative he lost due to the RAT procedure, the Web sends him to Velm under the pretext that he is a student, and he and Marq begin a romantic and sexual affair.